themayankjha/Pi-DataLogger/README.md

 ## Raspberry Pi Web-Server based Data Logger and Graph Plotter
 ---
 #### Overview
-Built for Raspberry Pi in Python.
+Built for Raspberry Pi using Python.
+All the steps mentioned below assumes that you ahave a Raspberry Pi running linux and have Python installed.

 ---
 #### Functionality